nestal/spaghetti/README.md

 render it.

 ![snapshot-1](./doc/snapshot1.png)
-Screenshot of Spaghetti pre-v0.1 (23 Feb 2017)
+Screenshot of Spaghetti pre-v0.1 (25 Feb 2017), viewing [spaghetti.json](./doc/spaghetti.json)

 # Features

-* Draw class diagram easily by dragging classes from logical view
+* Draw UML class diagram easily by dragging classes from logical view
-* Detecting class hierarchies from source code
+* Detecting class hierarchies and aggregation from source code
 * Navigating to source view when double-clicking the classes in logical view

 # Installation and Building